UKGovernmentBEIS/inspect_ai/examples/agents/in-house-ctf/README.md

 $ inspect eval task.py --model mistral/mistral-large-latest
 ```

-If you are experiementing, you might find it useful to evaluate only a random subset of the samples by commenting out the other tasks in [`task.py`](task.py).
-To add a new task, create a task directory under [`data`](data) that includes a `compose.yaml` file and a `task.json` file (originl Dockerfiles are optional), and add a task function in [`task.py`](task.py) using the provided task template function.
+If you are experiementing, you might find it useful to evaluate only a random subset of the samples by adding the other task names to `excluded` list in [`dataset.py`](dataset.py).
+To add a new task, create a task directory under [`data`](data) that includes a `compose.yaml` file (originl Dockerfiles are optional), and add the task configuration to one of the challenges JSON files accordingly.

 `compose.yaml` format:
 ```